Kayaking and rafting travel insurance

 What does kayaking and rafting travel insurance cover?

 Your travel insurance policy can also include key travel insurance benefits including, trip cancellation, trip delay, trip interruption protection, and baggage loss and delay.
-The battleface Discovery plan allows you to select those coverages you need for your adventure.

 For adventure activities like rafting and kayaking, it’s especially important to make sure your policy provides coverage for emergency medical expenses.
 Even if you’re traveling in your country of residence, there is no guarantee your private health insurance will cover you if you’re out of network, and many insurance plans may not be valid overseas.